KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws2-events/1register.md

 </details>
    {% endhint %}

-1. In the `submitOrder` function update the string concatenation `name + " would like a drink!"` to include the drink name.  to `name + " would like a " + drink`.
+1. In the `submitOrder` function update the string concatenation `name + " would like a drink!"` to include the drink name.
    {% hint style='working' %}
 <details>
 <summary>